SaurabhP7/FastDSA/README.md

 # FastDSA

+A library containing simple yet fast(complexity wise) implementation of various important data structures and algorithms in C++ ,

-A data structure and algorithm library which contains simple implementation which a beginner programmer can understand easily and apply it to different problems
+which a beginner programmer can easily understand and apply it to different problems.